Self-employed tax deductions: A cheat sheet

 But there is a silver lining . . .
 This type of taxpayer may be entitled to commonly overlooked small business and self-employed tax deductions.
 Each tax benefit can potentially lead to substantial savings.

 We’re here to help.
-We’ve compiled a list of the most common tax small business deductions you may not know you can claim.
+We’ve compiled a cheat sheet of the most common tax small business deductions you may not know you can claim.

 1 – Retirement savings